jimmytwilson/nba-prediction-app/README.md

 ### Future improvements

 * As this was my first time with Python, the Machine Learning predictability is not at a high accuracy percentage.
-I would like to increase this accuracy.
+I would like to increase this accuracy
 * Add more features and inputs so you can see all the data and it is very customizable
 * Deploy this app.
 Potentially using a service such as Heroku